Bree Runway

-Brenda Wireko Mensah (born 18 November 1992), known professionally as Bree Runway, is an English-Ghanian singer, songwriter and rapper of Ghanaian descent.
-She signed to EMI Records in 2018 and subsequently released her first commercial EP Be Runway (2019), followed by her debut mixtape, 2000and4Eva (2020), which spawned the single "ATM" featuring Missy Elliott.
-Runway has won the award for Best New International Act at the BET Awards; and was nominated for the 2022 Brit Award for Rising Star award.
+Brenda Wireko Mensah (born 18 November 1992), known professionally as Bree Runway, is a British singer and rapper.
+She signed to EMI Records (former) in 2018 and subsequently released her first commercial EP Be Runway (2019), followed by her debut mixtape, 2000and4Eva (2020), which spawned the single "ATM" featuring Missy Elliott.
+Runway won the award for Best New International Act at the 2021 BET Awards, and was nominated for the 2022 Brit Award for Rising Star.

 Early life

 Mensah was born on 18 November 1992 in Hackney, where she was raised.
 She is of Ghanaian descent.
 She resided on a street given the nickname "Murder mile" due to high rates of crime and conflict.
 Runway views her upbringing and experiences as her having to have "thick skin", resilience and "having instilled a fight in me" which she is thankful for.
 At the age of 9, Runway experienced bullying and colourism which caused her to bleach her skin and have a negative chemical reaction to the product.
 Runway credits those moments as shaping her both as a person and an artist.
 Runway discussed the positive shift in attitude regarding her skin when she went to a college in South London where she met model Leomie Anderson who encouraged Runway to take pictures of herself and "take charge of our situations".

 In an interview, she disclosed that she was only interested in music at school but never thought of herself as a musician.
 She enrolled in a Music technology subject which taught her the basics of music production.
 As a result, Runway started making beats and freestyling with her friends.
 Runway discussed that she purchased a "DIY home studio" setup with her first pay cheque which was where she was singing over self-produced beats and writing her own songs.
 Earlier material such as RNWY 01 was recorded with her DIY setup and explained that the self-sufficiency taught her what musical sound she wanted to pursue.
 Runway revealed that Former First Lady of the United States, Michelle Obama, once visited her school where she performed for her and was told to keep pursuing a musical career and that she wanted to see her performing at the White House to which Runway responded "Invite me then!".